pytorch/audio/README.md

 * `Fade`: (channel, time) -> (channel, time)
 * `Vol`: (channel, time) -> (channel, time)

-Complex numbers are supported via tensors of dimension (..., 2), and torchaudio provides `complex_norm` and `angle` to convert such a tensor into its magnitude and phase.
 Here, and in the documentation, we use an ellipsis "..." as a placeholder for the rest of the dimensions of a tensor, e.g. optional batching and channel dimensions.

 Contributing Guidelines
 -----------------------